 To make this dish ahead of time, you can simply marinate the tomatoes in the morning and cook the pasta right before serving.
 This was probably the aspect of bruschetta pasta that my mother enjoyed most for entertaining.
 With regular pasta, you can combine the salad and let it sit for hours on the counter-top.
 Since gluten-free pasta tends to be more sponge-like, I’d recommend waiting until closer to eating to mix in the tomatoes and avoid chilling it in the fridge.
-Here are more helpful tips if you’re going the gluten-free pasta route.
+Here are more helpful tips on how to cook gluten-free pasta if you’re going the low FODMAP pasta route.

 My mom has always made this with fusilli or penne, which definitely lend better to sharing picnic-style.
 I used fresh manini’s spaghetti or linguine for this batch since it was just for my husband and me.

 In addition to the gluten-free pasta, to make this low FODMAP I swapped the usual crushed garlic for garlic-infused oil.
 Of course if you don’t have any on hand, you can skip it.
 I have instructions on how to make garlic-infused oil in my low FODMAP cookbook SIBO Made Simple.